michal-h21/make4ht/README.md

 :   `\hrule` commands are translated to series of underscore characters
-    by `tex4ht`, this filter translate these underscores to `<hr>` elements entites
+    by `tex4ht`, this filter translate these underscores to `<hr>` elements

+entites

 :    convert prohibited named entities to numeric entities (currently, only `&nbsp;`, as it causes validation errors, and `tex4ht` is producing it sometimes

+fix-links

+:    replace colons in local links and `id` attributes with underscores.
+Some
+     cross-reference commands may produce colons in internal links, which results in validation error.

 Function `filter` accepts also function arguments, in this case this function takes file contents as parameter and modified contents are returned.